5 steps to include in the company reorganization process

 - The definition and distribution of functions throughout the organization and the relationships among those functions

-As you’re working through options, the best way to see the layout and interdependencies of your new structure is to create an org chart.
+As you’re working through options within your company reorganization process, the best way to see the layout and interdependencies of your new structure is to create an org chart.
 Lucidchart has a variety of org chart templates available, and you can even import employee data from BambooHR, Google Sheets, Excel, or a CSV to automatically create an org chart that you can easily adjust.

 Don’t attempt a company reorg without a visual to clarify your course of action to employees and keep all parties on the same page.

-At this point, your employees may provide feedback on the new organization.
-As an HR professional or a manager, this is the time to extol the amount of consideration that went into the reorganization and the benefits it will provide to everyone.
-Welcome questions—after all, having a successful company reorganization takes the cooperation of everyone involved.
+At this point, your employees may provide feedback on the proposed company reorganization.
+As an HR professional or a manager, this is the time to extol the amount of consideration that went into the reorganization plan and the benefits it will provide to everyone.
+Welcome questions—after all, carrying out a successful company reorganization process from start to finish takes the cooperation of everyone involved.

 Need help getting employees to accept change?
-Consider these change management models.
+Consider these change management models to help them prepare.

 The bottom line is that company restructuring can be a fresh start for everyone; it can revitalize a company, reinvigorate employees, and allow for greater career growth.
-But planning and communication are key—start early, get everyone involved, and stay organized by creating an org chart that can guide your company to a greater, more efficient organization.
+But planning and communication are key—start your company reorganization process early, get everyone involved, and stay organized by creating an org chart that can guide your company to a greater, more efficient organizational structure.